Fire Pit Safety

 - Fire pits must NOT be under any trees, branches, plants or other materials that can catch fire.

 - All fires in your fire pit must be kept to a reasonable size; 1 metre high and wide.
 A mesh screen or ‘spark guard’ is now required in order to reduce the spread of embers and sparks from wood-burning fire pits.
+The openings in the mesh screen must not be greater than 1.24 cm across.

 - Only burn clean, dry firewood.
 Do NOT burn: